MartinGangand/tradeflow/README.md

 ```
 <br>

-Compare the ACF and PACF of the original and simulated series.
+Compare the ACF and PACF of the original and simulated time series:

 ```python
 ar_model.simulation_summary(plot=True)